algorithmiaio/algorithmia-c-sharp/README.md

     var client = new Algorithmia.Client("YOUR_API_KEY");

 Next, you can specify an algorithm you would like to run and then process the algorithm's response.
+In this case we are going to call the [Hello demo algorithm](https://algorithmia.com/algorithms/demo/hello).

      var algo = new Algorithmia.Algorithm(client, "algo://demo/hello");
      var response = algo.pipe<string>("World");